BULL RUN, VA

 force from the bridge, with the exception of four companies

-and 2 guns, he moved to the Sudley road to intercept the flank
+and 2 guns, he moved to the Sudley road to intercept the

 movement.
 This movement of Evans was made without the